by Jeff Deiss

-Required minimum distributions (RMDs) from IRAs are added to MAGI and can impact Medicare surcharges in retirement if you are not expecting this.
-If you have large retirement accounts, then you may have an increase in your taxable income once your RMDs start (when you turn age 70.5) and push you into a higher, surcharge bracket.
+Required minimum distributions (RMDs) from IRAs are added to MAGI and can impact Medicare surcharges in retirement if you are not expecting this and particularly for surviving spouses who find themselves subject to individual tax brackets.
+If you have large retirement accounts, then you may have an increase in your taxable income once your RMDs start (when you turn age 72) and push you into a higher, surcharge bracket.

 It’s important to understand the impact RMDs have as well as opportunities to manage or reduce surcharges by incorporating helpful planning techniques.
 We’ve discussed many of these in previous posts including Roth IRAs, Health Care Savings Accounts (HSAs), Qualified Charitable Distributions (QCDs) and Reverse Mortgages.
 Distributions of cash value from permanent life insurance policies (up to your cost basis) would also fall into this category.
 If you have questions, reach out to your ACM Wealth Advisor for information and assistance.

-If you are not comfortable with the computer or the internet, then find a friend or relative who is to help you.
+If you are not comfortable with the computer or the internet when it comes to picking your 2021 prescription drug plan, then find a friend or relative who is to help you.
 If you are plum out of friends and relatives, then pick up the phone and call Medicare at 800-633-4227.
 Unlike Social Security, Medicare is open 24/7 and the best time to call is late when volumes are low and you’re likely to get more attention.
 Be sure to have your medications, dosages, and preferred pharmacy info handy when you call so that they can help you find the best plan.

 Using Medicare’s own Plan Finder tool (rather than a third party’s tool) allows you to hold Medicare and your Part D plan accountable if any information turns out to be inaccurate.
 You should be able to change plans during the year if that turns out to be the case and you can back it up with proof that a plan gave you incorrect information when you were selecting it.